candid82/joker/DEVELOPER.md

 These namespaces are also defined by Joker code, which resides in `std/*.joke` files.

-(Note that, unlike with core namespaces, multi-level namespaces here would have pathnames reflecting multiple levels.
-E.g. a `joker.a.b` namespace would be defined by `std/a/b.joke`.
-However, such namespaces do not exist in Joker as of `v0.14`.)

 These `*.joke` files, however, have code of a particular form that is processed by the `std/generate-std.joke` script (after an initial version of Joker is built).
 They cannot, as explained below, define arbitrary macros and functions for use by normal Joker code.

 #### The Joker Script That Writes Go Code